ChainSafe/game-docs-v2/docs/v2.5/14_extending-the-sdk.md

 }
 ```

-You'd also want to create two new extension methods to keep your Web3 build process clean and simple to
+You'd also want to create two new extension methods to keep your Web3 build process
-understand:
+clean and easy to use:

 ```csharp
 public static class MyXMLRpcProviderExtensions